 CFIUS maintains that it can only investigate foreign investments if there is a cause for national security concerns.
 But in recent years, the interpretation of national security concern has broadened.
 For example, Lattice does not make military products nor does it supply semiconductor products to the U.S. military.
 The semiconductor products are used on cars, computers and civilian products.
 CFIUS blocked the investment because of the potential transfer of intellectual property to the foreign acquirer, the Chinese government’s role in supporting this transaction, the importance of semiconductor supply chain integrity to the U.S. government, and the use of Lattice products by the U.S. government.
 As a result, CFIUS’s interpretation of national security concerns posed by foreign investment has expanded, especially with investments involving semiconductor and/or state-owned Chinese companies.
 For example, in January 2016, CFIUS advised to block GSR Ventures and Nanchang Industry Holding Group Co.’s $3.3 billion acquisition of Lumileds, a subsidiary of Royal Dutch Philips Electronics Ltd. that manufactures LED (includes semiconductors).
 The parties then dropped the deal.
 In February 2016, a U.S. semiconductor manufactory company Fairchild Semiconductor International rejected China Resources Microelectronics and CRE Investment’s $2.49 billion acquisition due to CFIUS concerns.

-In the meantime, Chinese deals awaiting approval include: Ant Financial’s $1.2 billion purchase of U.S. money transfer company MoneyGram International Inc.; China Oceanwide Holdings Group Co Ltd.’s $2.7 billion acquisition of U.S. insurer Genworth Financial Inc.; China Zhongwang’s $2.33 billion acquisition of U.S. aluminum company Aleris Corp.; and a significant technology deal – Unic Capital Management’s $580 million acquisition of U.S. semiconductor testing company Xcerra Corp.
+In the meantime, Chinese deals awaiting approval include: China Oceanwide Holdings Group Co Ltd.’s $2.7 billion acquisition of U.S. insurer Genworth Financial Inc.; HNA Group Co’s acquisition of hedge fund-of-funds firm SkyBridge Capital LLC from Anthony Scaramucci, the Trump administration’s former communications director; and a significant technology deal – Unic Capital Management’s $580 million acquisition of U.S. semiconductor testing company Xcerra Corp.
 Xcerra designs and manufactures products that test semiconductors and PCB.
+Xcerra said in December 2017 that it would resubmit its deal to give CFIUS more time to review the transaction for national security concerns.

 Currently, Chinese investment and acquisition in the United States remain high.
 According to Rhodim Group’s reports on Chinese oversea investment, Chinese companies had 117 direct investments in the United States in 2013, 167 in 2014, 169 in 2015 and 178 in 2016.
 During the first half of 2017, despite the stricter foreign exchange control, there were still 83 Chinese direct investments in the United States – an increase from the same period in 2016, which saw a total of 77.